Cambodia at A Glance

-For my trip from Seam Riep to Phnom Pehm I made arrangements while I was there and hired a private driver.
+For my trip from Seam Riep to Phnom Pehn, I made arrangements while I was there and hired a private driver.
 It is easy and also a cheap option to travel around Cambodia.
 Traffic is crazy, but just sit back and try to relax.

 If you don’t want to work on your own itinerary, they will have a standard itinerary ready for you also.
-Keep in mind that some temples are located very far from each other, and it is too hot to just rent a bicycle and try to do it by yourself, therefore a tuk tuk is the best option.
+Keep in mind that some temples are located very far from each other, and it is too hot to just rent a bicycle and try to do it by yourself, therefore a tuk-tuk is the best option.

-I stayed in the La Residence Blanc d’Angkor hotel, it is very well located, close to the Pub Street, Angkor night market, Angkor Wat and the International airport and they offer complimentary two-way airport transfers.
+I stayed in the La Residence Blanc d’Angkor hotel, it is very well located, close to Pub Street, Angkor night market, Angkor Wat, and the International airport and they offer complimentary two-way airport transfers.
 But what I really like about this hotel, is that they focus on ethical tourism and 70% of their staff are Khmer students and they support the local community.

 What to Pack

-Pack light and in case you forget or need anything else while in Cambodia, you have many options to buy in markets.
-Keep in mind that Cambodia is very warm and humid.
+Pack light and in case you forget or need anything else while in Cambodia, you have many options to buy at the markets and prices are very affordable.

 - Any items of revealing clothing are not allowed within temples grounds.

 If you are visiting other parts of the country, you can pack all the “DON’T” list above.

 Tropical mid-day heat can be ferocious, and mornings and late afternoons tend to be more tolerable.

 When to Go

 If you prefer to dodge the crowds and go when prices are even lower, the best time to visit is from May to early October.

 Cambodia is a very safe country to visit, the only exception to this rule is remote areas of Phnom Penh at night.
 Violent crime in the country is rare.
 Cambodia is the 59th safest country in the world, based on the safest and most dangerous countries ranking.

-Just like any other place we travel, we should follow the same rule: do not wear jewelry (I never travel with my wedding ring), dress modest, pay attention to your bag(s) especially in big cities as pickpocketing can occur.
+Just like any other place we travel, we should follow the same rule: do not wear jewelry (I never travel with my wedding ring), dress modestly, pay attention to your bag(s) especially in big cities as pickpocketing can occur.
 When carrying your camera, wear a shoulder strap across your body and the same for your bag or backpack.

-Is there any better way to explore a new place than by foot?
+Is there any better way to explore a new place than on foot?
 Be prepared, you will walk a lot in Cambodia!
 Bring comfortable shoes and plenty of sunblock.
 Remember to drink plenty of water to keep hydrated because it is very hot outside.

-I only had 4 days to visit the temples of Seam Riep and I visited an average of 6-8 temples per day – I would get up around 5AM and just get back to the hotel around 5PM for a shower, and then head to the Pub Street and the Night Market for dinner and more walking.
+I only had 4 days to visit the temples of Seam Riep and I visited an average of 6-8 temples per day – I would get up around 5 AM and just get back to the hotel around 5 PM for a shower, and then head to the Pub Street and the Night Market for dinner and more walking.

 After dinner and strolling the Night Market, the last thing in my day, was to stop and get a very nice and well-deserved massage.